Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added Tanais map (Earth).
 - Added Jutland map (Earth), based on the Scandinavia map by GM1530 which was licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
-- Goblin banners are now placed in the entrances to the goblin settlements of players 5 and 6.
+- Goblin banners are now placed in the entrances to the goblin settlements of players 5 and 6 in the Caverns of Flame map.
 - Added random maps for the fairlimbed forest tileset (Alfheim).
 - Added Ulfdalir map (Alfheim).
+- Added Holmgard map (Earth).

 * Miscellaneous
 - Added germanic bronze short sword icon (by Leo).
 - Added germanic wooden oblong shield icon (by Leo).
-- Fixed error which was making special characters not appear correctly, and updated texts accordingly.
+- Fixed error which made special characters not appear correctly, and updated texts accordingly.
 - Added germanic stand ground icon (by Leo).
 - The player now receives a message if they receive a new objective.
 - Added germanic arrow icon (by Leo).